 These days, it can be difficult to find a workwear jacket that can be put through its paces.
 While many of the genre’s more stylish variants adopt the look and persona of their ruggedized counterparts, it’s rare that they can stand up to the trials and tribulations of everyday use, especially when they’re placed under the harsh realities of work areas where hands-on work is more common.
 That being said, the workwear world is also a large, diverse place.
 Depending on your profession, your choice of clothing could follow suit.
 For individuals who work in a more relaxed area, a common chore coat could strike the perfect middle ground between fashionable and functional.
 For welders, craftsman, or those who need more protection while they go about their daily tasks, the common chore coat might not stand up to the task.
-Inevitably, you’ll want to find an outerwear piece that can complement the work that you take part in on a daily basis.
+Shed some weight and get comfortable — we’re about to dive headfirst into our guide on the best work jackets that you can buy right now.

-Levi’s Denim Sherpa Trucker Jacket
+Levi’s Sherpa Type III Jacket

 Levi’s Denim Trucker Jackets are as iconic as it gets.
 They’ve been featured in many a lifestyle photoshoot, donned, and styled alongside today’s most prominent clothing releases, and they’ve found an interesting niche that allows them to transcend the generations.
 Curious, considering they’ve rarely (if ever) taken on a different look, silhouette, or structure.
 There’s just something about them that exudes timelessness, and that’s no different for the brand’s comfier Sherpa variant.
 This cozy jacket takes the tried and true formula that has made Levi’s original Trucker so prominent within the workwear world and elaborates upon it with a fancy sherpa lining, branded metal buttons, and a tapered V stitch that gives the model a personality all its own.
 The best part?
 Denim fades and wears down over time, meaning that it’ll garner a look that’s characteristic of its wearer.